 If you do need antibiotics, it’s important not to misuse them.

 - Don’t be tempted to stop taking antibiotics if you feel better.
 Take them as your doctor prescribes.
-You will need to take them for a set period of time, which could be days, weeks or even months.
+You’ll need to take them for a set period of time, which could be days, weeks, or even months.
 Your prescription will tell you how long.
 Finish the whole course, even if you start to feel better, to make sure all the bacteria are gone and to stop the infection returning.

 - Don’t keep leftover antibiotics to use later.